-The route was named fifth in Now Travel Magazine’s “Top 6 Coastal Routes in the World”.
+The North Coast 500 route was named fifth in Now Travel Magazine’s “Top 6 Coastal Routes in the World”.
 It has been described as “Scotlands Route 66”.
-Whilst I have only driven a very small part of the “Route 66” over the years I have driven most of the roads now comprising the NC500.
+Whilst I have only driven a very small part of the “Route 66” over the years I have driven most of the roads now comprising the North Coast 500.
 In fact, the only part I have not driven before is some of the East coast return leg to Inverness and I am certain that at least on scenery alone the NC500 can more than a match “Route 66”

 Whilst I had already visited Scotland once this year on my trip to the Scottish Borders I never get tired of returning there especially when there is a reason to visit the West Coast and the remote North Highlands.
 My journey started with a 500-mile day drive to Inverness and a rest before starting the route the following day.

 On the Way – North Coast 500

 Leaving my overnight stop on a beautiful morning and entering Inverness the first thing I noticed was that there are no signs directing you to the route.
 Having negotiated my way through the rush hour traffic I very quickly found myself driving alongside the beautiful Beauly Firth eventually passing through Beauly and Muir of Ord.
 After twenty miles in the village of Contin, I came across the first and only signs of marketing for the NC500 and that was for a teeshirt and no I didn’t buy one.